-With a calendar’s worth of the best things to do in Las Vegas, get ready for a year filled with unforgettable experiences!
+With a calendar’s worth of the best things to do, get ready for a year filled with unforgettable experiences!
 No matter when you’re visiting, this guide will help you navigate the best events and activities happening each month, ensuring you don’t miss any of the excitement.

 January

 Kick off the new year on the Las Vegas Strip by exploring 63 CityCenter.
 Incredible shopping includes the largest Welcome to Las Vegas Gift Shop and the Ariat Brand Shop experiential store.
 Enjoy the Museum of Illusions’ international flagship and the first ARTE MUSEUM in the Western Hemisphere.
-End your visit with world-class dining at Ocean Prime’s flagship restaurant.
+End your visit with world-class dining at Ocean Prime.

 It’s also a great month to take in the modern engineering marvel of the Hoover Dam, which provides power for homes and businesses in Nevada, Arizona and California.
-Tours are offered at the national spectacle, near Lake Mead National Recreation Area and blocks from the mighty Colorado River.
-To round out your trip, nearby you’ll find Boulder City, which offers restaurants, bars and lounges.
+Tours are offered at the national spectacle near Lake Mead National Recreation Area and blocks from the Colorado River.
+Nearby Boulder City offers restaurants, bars and lounges to round out your trip.

 February